michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0025.md

 - v: bar from attention or consideration
 - v: refuse to acknowledge
 ### Family
-disregard: disregarded, disregarding, disregards+;regard: disregard, regarded, regardful, regarding, regardless, regards, self-regard;regardful: regardfully;regardless: disregardless, irregardless, regardlessly
+- disregard: disregarded, disregarding, disregards+
+- regard: disregard, regarded, regardful, regarding, regardless, regards, self-regard
+- regardful: regardfully
+- regardless: disregardless, irregardless, regardlessly
 ### Examples
 - A song that speaks to all the disregarded and downtrodden black people in the United States.
 - A song that speaks to all the disregarded and down trodden black people in the United States.